Ross

 Ross is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ross's dwelling structure, as per the latest Census evaluation, consisted of 73.2% houses and 26.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
-Home ownership in Ross was at 26.8%, with mortgaged dwellings at 35.9% and rented ones at 37.3%.
-The median monthly mortgage repayment was $0, significantly lower than Non-Metro NT's average of $1,800.
-The median weekly rent figure in Ross was recorded as $280, matching Non-Metro NT's figure.
-Nationally, Ross's mortgage repayments were considerably lower at $0 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Ross, as per the latest Census evaluation, 73.2% of dwellings were houses with the remaining 26.8% being other types such as semi-detached homes and apartments.
+This is in contrast to Non-Metro NT's figures of 67.8% houses and 32.2% other dwellings.
+Home ownership in Ross stood at 26.8%, with mortgaged properties at 35.9% and rented ones at 37.3%.
+The median monthly mortgage repayment was $0, significantly lower than Non-Metro NT's average of $1,800 and the national figure of $1,863.
+The median weekly rent in Ross was $280, which is also lower than Non-Metro NT's $280 and the national average of $375.

 Frequently Asked Questions - Housing